 I mean, in more ways than the American people ever voted on Bush's privatization.

-Well, two state houses and the Kennedy seat.
+Obama's lost three state houses, well, two state houses and the Kennedy seat.

-Now that's a pretty damning indictment.
+Now, that's a pretty damning indictment, ladies and gentlemen.

-But Michelle My Bell Obama, who got her obesity bill today or presidential directive, came to his defense at Good Morning America today, Robin Roberts interviewed her.
+But Michelle Mybel Obama, who got her obesity bill today, or presidential directive, came to his defense at Good Morning America today.

 People were full of hope.

-How do you feel when people make light of something that was very important to the campaign, had every intent still do to bring hope and change and make it a better world for people.
+How do you feel when people make light of something that was very important to the campaign, had every intent, still do, to bring hope and change and make it a better world for people?

 People are frustrated, right?